openwisp/docker-openwisp/README.md

 If you want to configure more uWSGI settings, you can supply your uWSGI configuration by following these steps:

-1. Create the uWSGI configuration file in the same directory as `docker-compose.yml`.
+1. Create the uWSGI configuration file in the `customization/configuration` directory.
    For the sake of this example, let's assume the filename is `custom_uwsgi.ini`.
 2. In `dashboard` and `api` services of `docker-compose.yml`, add volumes as following